-In Microsoft SQL Server 2005 Analysis Services (SSAS), you define a many-to-many relationship between a dimension and a measure group by specifying an intermediate fact table that is joined to the dimension table.
+In Analysis Services, you define a many-to-many relationship between a dimension and a measure group by specifying an intermediate fact table that is joined to the dimension table.
 An intermediate fact table is joined, in turn, to an intermediate dimension table to which the fact table is joined.
-The many-to-many relationships between the intermediate fact table and both the dimension table in the relationship and the intermediate dimension creates the many-to-many relationships between members of the primary dimension and measures in the measure group that is specified by the relationship.
+The many-to-many relationships between the intermediate fact table and both the dimension tables in the relationship and the intermediate dimension creates the many-to-many relationships between members of the primary dimension and measures in the measure group that is specified by the relationship.
 In order to define a many-to-many relationship between a dimension and a measure group through an intermediate measure group, the intermediate measure group must share one or more dimensions with the original measure group.

 With a many-to-many dimension, values are distinct summed, which means that they do not aggregate more than once to the All member.